soumyachalluru/Conversational-AI-University-Chatbot/README.md

 + Created crawler to scrape the university website to get public information to create a knowledge base.
 + Created Vector Embeddings using **Titan Text Embeddings v2** with a vector size of 1024.
 + Feed these vector embedding to **Claude Sonnet 3** model along with the query to get the relevant response.
++ Multi-agent upgrade with memory recall and better decision making

 ## AWS Bedrock RAG vs ChatGPT 4o